Cisco cutting 4,000 jobs, CEO sees 'slow' progress

 His commentary on the global corporate IT environment is closely watched by investors, as Cisco is regarded a strong indicator of the general health of the technology industry because of its broad customer base.

-Shares of Microsoft Corp (MSFT.O), Oracle Corp (ORCL.N), IBM (IBM.N) and Hewlett-Packard Co (HPQ.N) were all down slightly after hours.
+Shares of Microsoft Corp, Oracle Corp, IBM and Hewlett-Packard Co were all down slightly after hours.

 Cisco has been whittling away at its workforce for some time.
 Two years ago it started a plan to cut expenses by $1 billion, including a 15 percent reduction to its workforce.
 The latest cuts mark a new wave of job reductions.